MafiaCoconut/Monstrino/monstrino-docs/dev-notes/decisions/frontend-delivery/adr-fd-002.md

 sidebar_label: "FD-002: Separate Frontend Repo"
 sidebar_position: 2
 tags: [frontend, repository, monorepo, separation]
+description: "Moves the frontend into a dedicated separate repository to isolate its build pipeline, tooling, and CI configuration from the backend monorepo."
 ---

 # ADR-FD-002 — Separate Frontend into a Dedicated Repository